-At the young age of 31 Jolene Van Vugt has established herself as one of the most accomplished female athletes in action sports today.
+At the age of 35 Jolene Van Vugt has established herself as one of the most accomplished female athletes in action sports today.
 Her incredible and ongoing lists of accomplishments include becoming the first CMRC Women’s Canadian Motocross National Champion, first female to backflip a full-sized dirt bike, holder of multiple Guinness World Records, and co-star of many motocross/stunt videos.

 Jolene Joanna Van Vugt was born in London, Ontario Canada in 1980 to Dutch immigrant parents Bill and Tina.
 Youngest to sister Michelle and brother Billy, she grew up heavily influenced by her Father Bill, a young at heart avid motocross racer.
 As well as older brother Billy, who followed fast in Bill Sr.’s footsteps.